ialekseev/go4fun/README.md

 ```

 ## Partial Application
-Partial Application is a technique of applying a function to _some_ of its arguments.
+Partial application is a technique of applying a function to _some_ of its arguments.
 As a result of the partial application we get a function of the remaining arguments.
 ```go
 f := func(a int, b bool, c float64) string {
 	return fmt.Sprint(a) + " " + fmt.Sprint(b) + " " + fmt.Sprint(c)